Factors Affecting Sperm Disorders in Male Fertilization

-Obstructive Azoospermia which is caused due to the following reasons:
+Obstructive Azoospermia is caused due to the following reasons:

-- Vasectomy which interrupts the sperm ducts which stop the flow of sperm
+Vasectomy interrupts the sperm ducts and stop the flow of sperm

 Non-Obstructive Azoospermia is caused by major reasons which are as follows:

-- Sperm production within testicles are lower in amount than normal
+Sperm production within testicles is lower in amount than normal

-- Sertoli-Cell Only Syndrome which refers to a low level of sperm production within the testicles.
+Sertoli-Cell Only Syndrome refers to a low level of sperm production within the testicles.